Consensys/mythril/README.md

 We use `--syncmode full` here because the `eth.blockNumber` will get increased soon in this mode, which is useful in tests.

-If there is no error thrown, you can wait 1 or 2 minutes, then run the tests:
+If there is no error thrown, you can wait 1 or 2 minutes before running tests.

+### Run the tests

 ```bash
 pip3 install -r requirements.txt